0 / 0

 If your data scope includes metadata import assets, the Schedule page provides information about any configured schedules of the respective metadata import jobs.
 This information helps you coordinate your enrichment schedule with any import schedules.

 The default name of the enrichment job is metadata_enrichment_name job.
-When you set up the metadata enrichment, you can change the name to fit your naming schema.
-However, you can't change the name later.
+You can change the name to fit your naming schema.

 You can access the enrichment job that you create from within the metadata enrichment asset or from the Jobs page in the project.
 This page also provides easy access to the job logs.
 See Jobs.